 The Breda Mod.1937 HMG is a superb model, complete avec tripod, gunner, loader, et a sandbagged emplacement.
 Assembly instructions are not included, et it is not immediately apparent how the gun should be mounted on the tripod.
 The tripod attaches to the sandbags avec two legs forward et one back.
 The gunner attaches to the rear of the sandbagged emplacement.
 With these three parts in place, the HMG itself can be glued to the gunner’s hands et to the tripod.
 The manufacturer showed this model at the Kulmbach miniatures show en Allemagne, 7 - 10 Août 1997: The barrel had been drilled open, et a puff of white cotton smoke was stuck into it.
 The base of the smoke was painted red et yellow pour représenter a jet of flame.
 This small detail added colour to the vignette, et it made the model stand out nicely.

 Excellent facial features, every man is a character.
-Separate head would have made these figurines even more versatile, modélistes are always tempted to add variety to their units.
+Separate heads would have made these figurines even more versatile, modélistes are always tempted to add variety to their units.

 Les Bersaglieri kneeling et avançant sont des standard troop types which can be used again et again.
 The kneeling man peut être convertie en operateur radio ou artilleur antichar.